Skip to main content

 Key Points

-2. For each environment variable, we use JSON descriptions to specify the field's description, whether it is required, default value, and validation rules for checking user input.
+2. Each environment variable is described using JSON to specify the field description, whether it is required, default value, and validation rules to verify user input

-3. In addition to declaring dependencies on environment variables, you can also declare dependencies on external resources, such as cloud resources used during application deployment, including persistent file storage and MySQL databases.
-For details, refer to the Application Dependencies documentation.
+3. In addition to declaring dependencies on environment variables, you can also declare dependencies on external resources, such as external cloud resources used during application deployment, including persistent file storage, MySQL databases, etc. For details, refer to the Application Dependencies documentation.

 Next, we need to create a .env file locally.